scylladb/scylladb/docs/troubleshooting/scylla-wont-start.rst

 How to Verify
 ^^^^^^^^^^^^^

-Possible cause: The Scylla process is managed by systemd, and systemd expects it to be able to fully start within a timeout.
-If this timeout is reached, systemd will kill the Scylla process and try to start it again.
-If that is the case, you will see the following message in the Scylla logs:
+Possible cause: The ScyllaDB process is managed by systemd, and systemd expects it to be able to fully start within a timeout.
+If this timeout is reached, systemd will kill the ScyllaDB process and try to start it again.
+If that is the case, you will see the following message in the ScyllaDB logs:

 .. code-block:: shell